Richard Hourican |

 What is a party structure?

 A party structure is wider than a party wall.
 It can include a wall, floor, partition or other structure separating buildings or parts of buildings in different ownership.
-This is particularly relevant in London flats, maisonettes and converted houses.
+This is particularly relevant in London flats, maisonettes, mansion blocks and converted houses.

 Related guide: Party wall vs party structure — what’s the difference?